 My experience working with parents includes providing mental health consultations to the moderators of the now defunct 2,000 member Birth Without Fear support group, an organization to which I also contributed widely-circulated blog posts about postpartum care, the reasons that some women need to share their birth stories, the benefits of having a high-needs baby (not a joke!), and recommendations for managing an oversupply of breast milk.
 I presented my talk on traditions of postpartum care, 'Mothering the Mother', at the inaugural Birth Without Fear conference in Arlington, TX, in October 2013 and at Goddard College, VT, in 2014.

-I am currently designing the curriculum for a parent-to-parent support group and accepting clients into my private coaching practice.
 Please get in touch if you would like to talk.
 The first consultation is free, and my practice is always a judgment-free zone.